 Culturally, the Mariana Fruit-dove is a very important symbol of the region.
 This species is the official bird of the Northern Marianas Islands.
 In 2005, the Mariana Fruit-dove was originally chosen as the official mascot of the 2006 Micronesian Games in Saipan.
 However, the official website for the games shows a tropicbird as the official symbol instead of the Mariana Fruit-dove.

 The species faces extinction due to habitat loss throughout its range.
 A larger threat to the Mariana Fruit-dove has been the accidental introduction of the Brown tree snake to Guam during World War II.
 The snakes decimated the native bird populations of the island, which were unaccustomed to predators.
 They are extinct on Guam and the Mariana Fruit-dove is highly endangered on other islands in its range.
 The spread of the snakes to other Northern Marianas Islands could be devastating.
 Several zoos have started captive breeding programs.
 The St. Louis Zoo, in St. Louis, Missouri, has one of the most successful captive breeding programs.
 The program began in 1993.

 Due to ongoing habitat loss, limited range, small population size and invasive alien species, the Mariana Fruit-dove is evaluated as Endangered on the IUCN Red List of Threatened Species.

-Campus gates open at 7:00 am.
+Campus gates open at 7:15 am.
 No students are allowed before this time.
-The regular elementary school day begins at 8:00 am and ends at 2:28 pm, a total of six (s) hours daily.
-Five hours and twenty-eight minutes (5) are allotted for classroom instruction and one (1) hour for recess and lunch combined.
+The regular elementary school day begins at 8:30 am and ends at 2:43 pm, a total of six hours daily.
+Five hours (5) and thirteen minutes are allotted for classroom instruction and one (1) hour for recess and lunch combined.